Learning Design, Innovation, and Technology

 "So much of young people’s learning today takes place out of school, and it impacts how we need to design learning experiences.
 In this program we study the evolution and science of learning — exploring the impact of innovations in pedagogy and technology, identifying ways these insights and tools can help us improve learning designs, and making progress toward generating better student outcomes."

 Joe Blatt, Faculty Co-Chair

 After completing the LDIT Program, you will have gained a deeper understanding of core competencies that explore how to:

 - Determine the aims, specifications, and scope of design work

-- Evaluate, document, and improve learning designs
+- Create, evaluate, and improve learning designs and multimedia materials

-- Initiate and manage successful design projects
+- Initiate and manage successful design projects and lead collaborative teamwork

 The LDIT Program prepares you for a variety of career pathways, including:

 - Instructional designer